somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 The growth (flow or trend) dynamics in any direction for many natural phenomena such as epidemic spreads, population growths, adoption of new ideas can be approximately modelled by the logistic-sigmoid curve [@taylorForecastingScale2018].
+In particular, the logistic-sigmoid function with time-varying parameters is the core trend model in Facebook's Prophet model for time-series growth-forecasting at scale [@taylorForecastingScale2018] on big data.
 The scientific basis for this prevalence is given in [@bejanConstructalLawOrigin2011].
 Such growth-processes can be viewed as complex input--output systems that involve multiple peak inflection phases with respect to time.
 An idea that can be traced back in the crudest sense to [@reedSummationLogisticCurves1927].
-In particular, the logistic-sigmoid function with time-varying parameters is the core trend model in Facebook's Prophet model for time-series growth-forecasting at scale [@taylorForecastingScale2018] on big data.

-Consequently, a unified, modern logistic-sigmoid function definition which considers restricted growth from a two-dimensional perspective is the nlogistic-sigmoid function [@somefunLogisticsigmoidNlogisticsigmoidModelling2020] (`NLSIG`) or logistic neural-network (`LNN`) pipeline.
+A unified, modern logistic-sigmoid function definition which considers restricted growth from a two-dimensional perspective is the nlogistic-sigmoid function [@somefunLogisticsigmoidNlogisticsigmoidModelling2020] (`NLSIG`) or logistic neural-network (`LNN`) pipeline.
 In this context, `NLSIG-COVID19Lab` functions as a `NLSIG` playground for modelling of the COVID-19 epidemic growth in each affected country of the world and the world as a whole.

-It is useful as a quick real-time monitoring tool for the COVID-19 pandemic. `NLSIG-COVID19Lab` was designed to be used by humans, both researchers and non-reserachers.
-This work won the best paper at the **2nd African Symposium on Big Data, Analytics and Machine Intelligence and 6th TYAN International Thematic Workshop December 3-4, 2020**.

 # Statement of need